cmtran09/DJReactDoodle/README.md

 The profile page shows the user all of the drawings they've ever made and all the guesses (right or wrong) that other users have made of those images.

-## Bugs
+## Wins & Blockers

 Unfortunatley we ran out of time to be able to link the POST and PUT requests into a single POST request for the image on the draw page.
-At the moment, when adding correct_answer or user_artist to the image, this won't save to the database and instead has to be done seperately.
+At the moment, when adding `correct_answer` or `user_artist` to the image, this won't save to the database and instead has to be done seperately.

-After opening the draw page, the color pallet and size scale will also show up on other pages.
+After opening the draw page, the color pallet, size scale and canvas would also show up on other pages.
 This is due to the fact that the canavs and these other features can only be rendered when placed directly into the index.html file.
+To fix this, we had added and removed a 'noShow' class which toggled the display of the items for each page.

 I am most proud of having been able to save and retrieve images to and from the back-end, as PostgreSQL does not allow image files to be saved directly to the database.

-Instead, we saved the pathway to the image and used Django methodologies to allow storage and retrieval of the image itself.
+Getting the Canvas element to work and create successful POST requests with was also a big win.

+## Future Features

+* Incorporate categories for people to draw from, as we have already set up the back-end in order for this to be possible.
-In the future, I would love to incorporate categories for people to draw from, establish a points system for correct guesses and improve the overall appearance of the app.
+* Establish a points system for correct guesses.
+* Improve the overall appearance of the app.
-Be able to link the POST and PUT requests for the image on draw page.
+* Link the POST and PUT requests for the image on the draw page.

+## Lessons Learnt

+Due to many of the features of the application being new to us, we knew we needed to keep the site simple in order to finish the MVP within the time-frame.
+However we should have left more time in order to design the front-end more and improve the user-experience.